Calls are now closed for applications.

 - Access to extensive transferable skills courses such as the Postdoctoral programme and School of Health Innovation.

 - Cross-sectoral cooperation.
 Support for secondments/study visits out of academia (collaboration on research with industry, public and SME-sectors)

-- Marie Sklodowska-Curie status – a quality stamp for your CV
+- Marie Skłodowska-Curie status – a quality stamp for your CV

-- You want to conduct your research work at the University of Oslo for a period of 12-36 months in the area offered in the Call.
+- You want to conduct your research work at the University of Oslo for a period of 12-36* months (*in Call 4: maximum 24 months) in the area offered in the Call.

 - You have not resided or carried out your main activity (work, studies, etc.) in Norway for more than 12 months in the last 3 years immediately prior to the Call deadline.

 - The Host organisation for incoming mobility scheme is UiO.

 In order to submit an eligible proposal, the applicant and the project proposal must adhere to the three eligibility criteria: